-McCreary scored the global blockbuster Godzilla: King of the Monsters, Warner Bros. and Legendary’s follow-up to the 2014 hit film.
+McCreary also scored feature film Godzilla: King of the Monsters, Warner Bros. and Legendary’s follow-up to the 2014 hit.
 SuperheroHype declared “McCreary’s music is so epic that it’s hard to imagine Godzilla: King of the Monsters without it.
 There’s simply a level of supremely effective bombast in the soundtrack that is unrivaled by the current batch of blockbuster films.”
-In stark contrast with Godzilla‘s massive musical scope, McCreary used an inventive “toy orchestra” to score MGM and Orion’s hit Child’s Play (2019), creating what the Chicago Tribune declared “an all time great score.”
+In stark contrast, McCreary used an inventive “toy orchestra” to score MGM and Orion’s hit Child’s Play (2019), creating what the Chicago Tribune declared “an all time great score.”
 The film features ”The Buddi Song,” the critically acclaimed song performed by the film’s star Mark Hamill, which the Charleston Post Courier described as “the creepiest thing I’ve heard all year.”
 These were not McCreary’s first monster films, as he collaborated closely with producer J.J.
 Abrams on the Cloverfield film series, scoring the Paramount Pictures and Bad Robot films 10 Cloverfield Lane and The Cloverfield Paradox.
 Time Magazine raved that 10 Cloverfield Lane‘s “finest feature may be Bear McCreary’s playfully malicious score, a beehive of worried-sounding strings that channels the spirit of Hitchcock fave Bernard Herrmann.”
 USA Today praised the “fantastic wordless opening set to Bear McCreary’s roiling, glorious score.”
 McCreary’s incorporation of Blaster Beam, yialli tanbur and other exotic instruments into the gripping thriller drew upon his experience from his first job: scoring the influential and revered Battlestar Galactica.
 His music for that series was lauded by Variety as “innovative,” “like no other” by NPR, and earned him a coveted spot on Io9.com’s “Ten Best Science Fiction Composers of All Time.”

 Never content to work only in a darkened studio, McCreary has always enjoyed performing in concert.
 He has conducted performances of his music throughout North America and Europe, appearing at Fimucité in Tenerife, and the International Film Music Festival in Úbeda, Spain.
-He has composed concert commissions for the Calder Quartet and Getty Center, the Hagen Philharmonic and Ballet in Germany, the Television Academy, and the Golden State Pops Orchestra.
+He has composed concert commissions for the Calder Quartet and Getty Center, the Hagen Philharmonic and Ballet in Germany, the Television Academy, the Seattle Symphony, and the Golden State Pops Orchestra.
 In July 2014, Maestro Gustavo Dudamel conducted a suite of McCreary’s music with the L.A.
 Philharmonic and L.A.
 Master Chorale at the Hollywood Bowl.
-He is currently working on a new commission for the Hollywood Bowl that is set to debut in 2022.

 In quiet moments (few and far between), McCreary often wonders what his longtime friend and mentor Elmer Bernstein would say about his career.
 Sadly, he will never know.
 The iconic Bernstein passed away on the very day that McCreary began composing his original score for his first television series, Battlestar Galactica.
 McCreary says he will always look back with gratitude to the day when he first crossed paths with Bernstein.
 “Elmer’s guidance was a gift I can never repay,” McCreary said.
 “But I will spend my life trying to do so.”